4d/docs/website/translated_docs/es/ORDA/entities.md

 ![](assets/en/ORDA/entityAttributes2.png)

-Each employee can be a manager and can have a manager.
+Cada empleado puede ser gerente y puede tener un gerente.
 To get the manager of the manager of an employee, you can simply write:

 ```4d
  $myEmp:=ds.Employee.get(50)